 Air Bubbles Outside In Your Yard

 If you have a gas line leak, you may notice bubbling outside your home in areas of standing water or mud.
 When gas leaks from your soil into the air, it will produce tiny bubbles in standing water.

 Physical Symptoms of Gas Poisoning

-Gas poisoning can show itself in symptoms within ourselves.
+Gas poisoning shows up in pets or humans.
 Here are a few common symptoms of gas poisoning:

 - Severe headaches